 About Cactus Plants

 In the case of the brittle prickly pear (Opuntia fragilis), hardy in USDA zones 3 through 11, the thorns make it obvious that this low-growing succulent is in fact a cactus.
-The familiar holiday cacti, including the Christmas (Schlumbergera bridgesii), Thanksgiving (Schlumbergera truncate) and Easter (Schlumbergera gaertneri) cacti, hardy in USDA zones 10 through 12, as well as the mistletoe cactus (Rhipsalis baccifera), hardy in USDA zones 9b through 11b, have areoles and sometimes hairlike bristles but lack spines.
+The familiar holiday cacti, including the Christmas (Schlumbergera x buckleyi), Thanksgiving (Schlumbergera truncata) and Easter (Schlumbergera gaertneri) cacti, hardy in USDA zones 10 through 12, as well as the mistletoe cactus (Rhipsalis baccifera), hardy in USDA zones 9b through 11, have areoles and sometimes hairlike bristles but lack spines.

 How to Water Desert Cacti

 As the days grow shorter, reduce watering of your indoor cactus to once or twice a month when the soil is dry.
-Winter is the dormant period for cacti, so don't overdo the watering.
+Winter is the dormant or resting period for cacti, so don't overdo the watering.
 When in doubt, don't water and wait another week.
-In addition, no matter what time of year, remove water from the saucer under the flowerpot so the cactus's roots aren't sitting in water or wet soil.
+In addition, no matter what time of year, remove water from the saucer under the flowerpot so that roots aren't sitting in water or wet soil.

 Fertilize your indoor cactus monthly when it is actively growing with a 5-10-5 liquid fertilizer or once in spring with a slow-release cactus fertilizer.
 Stop fertilizing in late summer or early fall.